-The District is a member of the PSESD Unemployment Pool Cooperative.
-The Puget Sound Unemployment Pool provides school districts with a responsive and coordinated program of self-insurance for unemployment compensation.
 The Pool is governed by Trustees from each member district.
 An executive advisory board counsels on the management of the Pool by providing policy and procedural recommendations.
 Claims are managed in-house.
-An internal CPA is responsible for the preparation of financial statements and investment funds.
-All school districts in the Puget Sound ESD region are eligible to join the Puget Sound Unemployment Pool upon approval.
-Current members pay assessments only as required to maintain Pool Reserve Ratio.
-As of August 31, 2023 the District's Net Position, Fiscal Year to Date was \$193,112 (unaudited).
+An internal CPA is responsible for the preparation of financial statements and investment of funds.